-Now, let’s take a look at the key action surrounding Chesapeake Energy Corporation (NYSE:CHK).
+Let’s take a gander at the latest hedge fund action surrounding Chesapeake Energy Corporation (NYSE:CHK).